HenryZhang-ZHY/beetle/docs/design.md

 ## VSCode Extension

+- [ ] It should select the first index by default when opening the search panel
+- [ ] I can jump to the correct position when opening a file from the search results
 - [ ] use vue for the UI
 - [ ] columns are resizable
 - [ ] can run query from multiple indexes